 Costs of claiming early

-According to the Center for Retirement Research, at Boston College,42% of men and 48% of women claim their Social Security retirement at age 62, the soonest they can apply.
+According to the Center for Retirement Research, at Boston College, 42% of men and 48% of women claim their Social Security retirement at age 62, the soonest they can apply.
+The one exception to that age is for widows/widowers who can apply at age 60.

-Did you know that has a dramatic impact on your spouse's survivor benefits?
-Read on and I'll explain why.
+Claiming early can have a dramatic impact on your spouse's survivor benefits?

-You can clearly see that when you claim Social Security determines your benefit.
+As you see from the chart, claiming earlier reduces your benefit.
 The same is true for determining survivor benefits.

 - The age at which the deceased spouse originally claimed their benefit (the original benefit)